DCS-training/Digital-Method-of-the-Month/DMM Docs/Descriptive and inferential statistics.md

     -   It allows for conclusions based on extrapolations, and so is fundamentally different from descriptive statistics.

-    -   Note that the inferential statistics usually suggest but cannot absolutely prove an explanation or cause-and-effect relationship.
+    -   Note that inferential statistics usually suggest but cannot absolutely prove an explanation or cause-and-effect relationship.

     -   Often inferential statistics help to draw conclusions about an entire population by looking at only a sample of the population.